Toyota MR2: Aftermarket

-During its production, the SW20 enjoyed a myriad of tuning parts from Japanese tuners such as HKS, Blitz, Phoenix Power, etc. While some companies only offered aesthetic modifications for the SW20, others such as Phoenix Power offered modifications such as a tuned ECU, long block modifications, and a trunk-mounted intercooler combined with a T04R Turbocharger.
+During its production, the SW20 enjoyed a myriad of tuning parts from Japanese tuners such as HKS, Blitz, Phoenix Power, etc. While some companies only offered aesthetic modifications for the SW20, others such as Phoenix Power offered modifications such as a tuned ECU, long block modifications, and a trunk-mounted intercooler combined with a T04R turbocharger.
 The Phoenix Power MR2 also featured a large rear wing reminiscent of the 911 (993) GT2 for increased downforce at high speeds, and a reworked suspension set up with Öhlins equipment.
 Japanese tuner Border Racing, made available several parts as well, consisting mostly of parts that improved the car's suspension geometry, namely roll-center adapters, extended tie rods, etc., though they have also produced intercooler kits for the car and several interior pieces.
 AP Racing at a time also produced a brake kit as well for the MR2, but this has been discontinued.
 Performance parts manufacturer JUN offered engine upgrades for the MR2's 3S-GTE engine which came in the form of stroker kits, which were co-developed with Cosworth, and also offered lightened flywheels, cam gears, and camshafts.

 The 2GR-FE V6, used in various Toyota and Lexus models, is a popular engine swap candidate for the MR2, especially the SW20 generation.

 Reception

 The SW20 garnered generally favorable reviews during its production life, with various sources complimenting the styling, power, and responsive handling.
 Car and Driver noted the revised SW20's braking capabilities to be superb, stating that 70 mph to standstill could be done in 157 feet, rivaling that of the Honda NSX.
 Former Top Gear host and racing driver Tiff Needell commended the SW20's handling having said that it "encourages you to drive with enthusiasm" in a review back in 1990.
-He does note however, that the sudden transition from understeer to oversteer may be startling for some people.
+He did note however, that the sudden transition from understeer to oversteer may be startling for some people.

-The car is infamously known for its "snap-oversteer" phenomenon.
-This notoriety comes from numerous instances where individuals crash their SW20s either on or off the race track due to inexperience with a mid-ship platform, as MR layouts handle very differently in comparison to the more common FF or even FR layouts.
+The car is known for a phenomenon known as "snap-oversteer".
+This comes from numerous instances where individuals crash their SW20s either on or off the race track, typically due to inexperience with a mid-ship platform, as MR layouts handle differently in comparison to the more common FF or FR layouts.
 Even in its revised state from January 1992, the SW20 still has a large enough following to be labeled as a very challenging car to push to its limits, with some labeling it as "the most dangerous car that you can buy".
-Such a label may be true as MR2s are one of the cheapest automobiles with an MR platform.
+Such a label may be true as MR2s are one of the more affordable automobiles with an MR platform.